exivity/actions/README.md

 Edit resources of a Windows executable

-⚠️ Currently only works on Windows hosts
+⚠️ Currently only works on 64 bit Windows hosts

 ## Inputs